Share:

 - Increased healthcare access

-RPM systems allow patients to get care from the comfort of their own homes, eliminating the need for them to commute to a medical center.
-This is especially advantageous for patients who reside in remote regions or have restricted mobility.
+RPM systems allow patients to get care from the comfort of their homes, eliminating the need to commute to a medical center.
+This is especially advantageous for patients residing in remote regions or with restricted mobility.

 - Early identification of health issues